wombleton/gitlaw-nz/acts/R/Radiocommunications Act 1989.md

     (6) In this section,---

-    _broadcasting_ has the same meaning as it has in the [Broadcasting Act 1989][409]
+    _broadcasting_ has the same meaning as it has in the [Broadcasting Act 1989][410]

-    _New Zealand ship_ has the same meaning as it has in the [Maritime Transport Act 1994][410]
+    _New Zealand ship_ has the same meaning as it has in the [Maritime Transport Act 1994][411]

-    _ship_ has the same meaning as it has in the [Maritime Transport Act 1994][410].
+    _ship_ has the same meaning as it has in the [Maritime Transport Act 1994][411].

     Compare: United Nations Convention on the Law of the Sea, art 109

     Section 134A: inserted, on 1 August 1996, by section 2 of the Radiocommunications Amendment Act 1996 (1996 No 76).

+    Section 134A(2): amended, on 1 July 2013, by [section 413][340] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 135 Regulations prescribing fees

 *   (1) The Governor-General may from time to time, by Order in Council, make regulations prescribing the matters in respect of which fees are payable under this Act; the amounts of those fees or the method by which they are to be assessed; and the persons liable for payment of the fees; and providing for the method of payment of, or the waiver or refund of any such fees by the Secretary or the Registrar.

-    (2) Without limiting the generality of subsection (1), any regulations made under this section may make provision for the payment, by managers or rightholders or both (being persons who are broadcasters within the meaning of the [Broadcasting Act 1989][409]), of an annual fee payable to the Secretary, which fee may include an amount to cover the costs incurred by the Secretary in respect of measures taken to deal with interference with the reception of broadcast signals.
+    (2) Without limiting the generality of subsection (1), any regulations made under this section may make provision for the payment, by managers or rightholders or both (being persons who are broadcasters within the meaning of the [Broadcasting Act 1989][410]), of an annual fee payable to the Secretary, which fee may include an amount to cover the costs incurred by the Secretary in respect of measures taken to deal with interference with the reception of broadcast signals.

-    Section 135(1): amended, on 19 December 2002, by [section 7][411] of the Radiocommunications Amendment Act 2002 (2002 No 74).
+    Section 135(1): amended, on 19 December 2002, by [section 7][412] of the Radiocommunications Amendment Act 2002 (2002 No 74).

-    Section 135(1): amended, on 12 October 2001, by [section 48][412] of the Radiocommunications Amendment Act 2000 (2000 No 8).
+    Section 135(1): amended, on 12 October 2001, by [section 48][413] of the Radiocommunications Amendment Act 2000 (2000 No 8).

     Section 135(1): amended, on 28 August 1990, by section 8(2) of the Radiocommunications Amendment Act (No 2) 1990 (1990 No 104).